 - Take statistics with a grain of salt.
-You’ll come across plenty of facts and statistics as you learn about your disease or condition.
-These numbers are usually based on millions of cases and, remember, you are an individual who may or may not respond the same way.
-Statistics are based on averages, so there’s no guarantee that you will respond to treatment the same way.
+You’ll come across plenty of facts and statistics as you learn about your disease or condition and current methods of treatment.
+These numbers are usually based on millions of cases and on averages, so there’s no guarantee that you will respond to treatment the same way.

 Communication Is Key